 Q: What causes perfectionism and imposter syndrome?

 Perfectionism and imposter syndrome are like two sides of the same coin.
-They often come from a mix of things like childhood experiences, temperament, and pressure from the world around you.
-If you were pushed to be perfect all the time growing up, or if you felt like you only got love when you did well, you might start to think being perfect is the only way to be okay.
+They often come from a mix of things, like childhood experiences, personal temperament, and pressure from the world around you.
+If you were pushed to be perfect all the time growing up, or if you felt like you only received love when you did well, you might start to think being perfect is the only way to be okay.
 Also, some people are just naturally more anxious or worried about getting things right, and that can make them more likely to be perfectionists.

 Q: What are the signs of perfectionism?